nickpascucci/S3P/README.md

 + S3P\_PAYLOAD\_TOO\_LARGE
 + S3P\_CHECKSUM\_ERR
 + S3P\_PARSE\_FAILURE

+## Improvements

++ Functions for reading packets from streams and passing them to user-provided callbacks would be nice.
+Portability (especially to embedded systems) might be an issue.

 All of the code in this library is provided free of charge and WITHOUT WARRANTY under the LGPL license.